Instrumental Music Program

 - Contemporary Band

-The College provides performance opportunities for students in the Instrumental Program and Ensemble Program through concerts, assemblies and other formal events, some of which are compulsory.
+The College provides performance opportunities for students in the Instrumental Program and Ensemble Program through concerts, assemblies and other formal and informal events.

 Lesson Type, Duration and Fees

-Tuition occurs once a week on a one-to-one basis with a qualified instrumental teacher, each lesson being 30 minutes in length, with an average of nine lessons per term.
+Tuition occurs once a week with each student receiving a 30 minutes lesson with a qualified instrumental teacher, and an average of nine lessons per term.

 Some instruments may have shared lessons available as advised by the tutor and Instrumental Music Coordinator.
 The maximum number for group lessons is two students.

-Timetables are distributed to all instrumental music students at the start of each term, these are entered on SEQTA on a weekly basis, which is a prompt to both students and teachers of the exact time and location of lessons.
-Timetables are also displayed on the Arts noticeboard and in the window of the room 6.9.
+Timetables are distributed to all instrumental music students at the start of each term, and are entered weekly on SEQTA as a prompt to both students and teachers of the exact time and location of lessons.
+Timetables are also displayed on the Arts noticeboard and in the window of room 6.9.

 For lessons to commence, please be advised of the following enrolment timeline: